GLOBAL MARKETS-U.S. bond yields hit 2-year high; emerging currencies slide

 which fell 0.5 percent.

-Data later in the week will be an early reading on Chinese
+Crucial data later in the week will be an early reading on

 Eventually higher U.S. yields should make the dollar more